DanielCuevas1822/ReactCart/README.md

 # ReactCart

-_Simulation of a shopping cart whith React Js using Axios and LocalStorage._
+_Simulation of a shopping cart whith React Js using Axios,LocalStorage and Redux._

 _Concepts learned in this proyect:_

+* Redux
 * Axios
 * LocalStorage
 * React Js